yangyingchao/fuzzel-x/README.md

-# F00sel
+# Fuzzel

-F00sel is a Wayland-native application launcher, similar to rofi's _drun_ mode.
+Fuzzel is a Wayland-native application launcher, similar to rofi's _drun_ mode.